 the criticality category of the software being procured, in order to correctly estimate the costs of its development/procurement;

-the severity of the software potential failures identified at system level, and any useful information about those failures, so that software-level analyses can use these data for a correct software criticality classification.
+the severity of the software potential failures identified at system level, and any useful information about those failures, so that software-level analyses can use these data for a correct criticality classification at software component level.

-The timing aspects of system-level software criticality classification with respect to the customer-supplier relationship needs also to be carefully considered.
-Failing to identify the software criticality category in the procurement documentation can result for the customer in a subsequent cost increase and development delay, therefore the criticality category of the software items being procured should be determined before the issuing of the procurement documents.
-With this respect, the need may arise to establish a provisional software criticality classification used in the bidding phase and then confirmed when the system-level RAMS analyses are consolidated.
+The timing aspects of system-level software criticality classification with respect to the customer-supplier relationship need also to be carefully considered.
+Failing to identify the software criticality category in the procurement documentation can result, for the customer, in a subsequent cost increase and development delay, therefore it is indispensable that the criticality category of the software items being procured be determined before the issuing of the procurement documents.
+With this respect, the need might arise to establish a provisional software criticality classification used in the bidding phase and then confirmed when the system-level RAMS analyses are consolidated.

 Software-level software criticality classification